Patient education: Barrier methods of birth control (Beyond the Basics)

 This topic discusses barrier methods of birth control, including the condom, diaphragm, cervical cap, sponge, and spermicides.
 A discussion of hormonal and long-term birth control methods is available separately.
-(See "Patient information: Hormonal methods of birth control (Beyond the Basics)" and "Patient information: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Hormonal methods of birth control (Beyond the Basics)" and "Patient education: Long-acting methods of birth control (Beyond the Basics)".)
 An overview of all birth control methods is also available.
-(See "Patient information: Birth control; which method is right for me?
+(See "Patient education: Birth control; which method is right for me?
 (Beyond the Basics)".)

 CHOOSING A BIRTH CONTROL METHOD

 It can be difficult to decide which birth control method is best due to the variety of options available.
 The best method is one that will be used consistently, is acceptable to the woman and her partner, and which does not cause bothersome side effects.
 Other factors to consider include:

 ●Duration of action

 ●Effect on uterine bleeding